EngineHub/WorldEdit/COMPILING.md

 * `gradlew idea` will generate an [IntelliJ IDEA](http://www.jetbrains.com/idea/) module for each folder.
 * `gradlew eclipse` will generate an [Eclipse](https://www.eclipse.org/downloads/) project for each folder.
-* Use `setupCIWorkspace` instead of `setupDecompWorkspace` if you are doing this on a CI server.